 For those travelers who have always wanted to visit Africa but think it’s too overwhelming, or exotic for them, planning a trip to South Africa can be a great introduction to the many jewels of the African continent.
-This post has some great things to add to any South Africa bucket list.
+This post has some great attractions in South Africa to add to your bucket list.

 There’s golden savannah, stunning shores, beautiful cities, an interesting history, big-name game parks, private reserves and magnificent wildlife.
 With so many interesting things to see and experience, South Africa can easily be your next vacation spot.
 To help you organize your trip more easily, here are some bucket list attractions for a great (South) African experience.